Skip to content

 )

-Adds a cross-encoder reranker — closes the synonym gap (the canonical “employee left” vs “staff terminated” case).
+Adds a cross-encoder reranker, which closes the synonym gap (the canonical “employee left” vs “staff terminated” case).
 Adds ~300MB of model download and 5–10× query latency.

 doc = redhop.Document.from_file(